 That focus on optimizing global sales performance is really powerful, and it’s the key to driving business value.

 The Year of Sales Enablement

-This means best-in-class organizations have abandoned outdated, piecemeal solutions that don’t work and like file share services, network drives, SharePoint portals and even legacy solutions, in favor of modern, closed-loop solutions with next-generation technology designed specifically to help sales optimize performance.
+This means best-in-class organizations have abandoned outdated, piecemeal solutions that don’t work such as file share services, network drives, SharePoint portals, and even legacy solutions in favor of modern, closed-loop solutions with next-generation technology designed specifically to help sales optimize performance.

 There are a lot of solutions on the market that promise to help you streamline sales enablement, many of which you saw on the SD Summit show floor.
 The solutions can all sound the same in a 30-second pitch, but now that you’re headed home from the event, there are a few critical areas to consider before rushing into selecting a technology offering.

 With the right sales enablement platform, you can make sure sales always has the keys to close the deal, and these tools can help you evaluate what will work best for your organization.